 Doctoral Student (Musicology: Printed Editions): Sanna Raninen (University of Manchester)

-Sanna Raninen completed her PhD at the University of Manchester in 2016, with a thesis on polyphonic printed editions of polyphonic music from the early sixteenth century.
+Sanna R completed her PhD at the University of Manchester in 2016, with a thesis on polyphonic printed editions of polyphonic music from the early sixteenth century.
 She studied for a BMus and MMus at the University of Glasgow, focusing on Central European manuscripts from the fifteenth century.
 Her research interests include music transmission, mise-en-page and text–music relations in sources from the late fifteenth and early sixteenth centuries.
-From 2015 to 2017, she was a research assistant at the Leverhulme-funded 'Music in the Art of Renaissance Italy' (https://sites.google.com/a/sheffield.ac.uk/mari-project/home) research project at the University of Sheffield, and is now a Reserch Fellow at Uppsala University.
+From 2015 to 2017, she was a research assistant at the Leverhulme-funded 'Music in the Art of Renaissance Italy' research project at the University of Sheffield, and is now a Research Fellow at Uppsala University; she is currently postdoctoral research assistant at the Finnish Literature Society.

 - Charles Burnett (Warburg Institute, University of London)